Tanisha1705/python-1BM17CS105/README.md

 # 1BM17CS105
-This repository stores all programs completed in the Python Programming class at the BMSCE, Bangalore.
+This repository contains all programs completed in the Python Programming class at the BMSCE, Bangalore.